 Natalie invests in several trainings per year to help her stay current.
 Natalie values research and exploring new methods of working with individuals, as no one treatment is “one size fits all” and she wants to work with you to find the best fit.
 Natalie is an ally for the LGBTQ+ community and racial and gender equality.
 Natalie is committed to helping you progress through treatment at a pace that feels safe.
 She meets you where you are, and you guide her from there.
 Natalie is genuinely invested in the goals you set and how we can best get there together.
 She welcomes feedback and asks for it often, as this process is about you and your needs, and she will do what she can to serve those needs.

 Natalie has completed trainings in CBT and histrionic, borderline, narcissistic, and antisocial personality disorder, and trauma-informed training.
 She has completed basic training for eye movement desensitization and reprocessing (EMDR) therapy.
-She has completed level 2 of NeuroAffective Relational Model (NARM) training.
+She has completed level 2 and 3 of NeuroAffective Relational Model (NARM) training.

 Natalie offers a free 15-minute consultation call for those who are interested.
 Please contact her at 513-306-4338 to schedule your call!